Questions and Answers

 Hypnotic Gastric Band : A great idea if it works.
 Involves the use of hypnotherapy to give a sugestion to the patient that a gastric band has been fitted.

 There are other forms of weight loss surgery procedures such as the gastric sleeve the duodenal switch and a number of others.
 Some forms of weight loss surgery are more suited to certain people than others.
 So the advice as always is to see your doctor and see what he or she recommends.
 It is always good to have as much support as possible from your doctor as well as from your family and friends.
+Other web resources include the gastric bandstand website gastric and the gastric bind.

 Further information on the above can be obtained from your doctor or the previously mentioned BOSPA support organisation.
 BUPA also has an excellent amount of weight loss surgery information on it's website.
 Whichever form of weight loss surgery (if any) you intend to pursue, may all the luck in the world accompany you on your journey.